mike-sierra/deotp/prog/numbers_py.md

 ## Modules

 Many Python methods are available via external _modules_, which you need to _import_ to activate.
-Once you do, you access the module's component objects through _dot notation_.
+Once you do, you access the module's component objects through nested _dot notation_.

     >>> import math
     >>> math.pi